SananR/JustOnTime/doc/sprint0/PB.md

 bid if they decide to.

-10. As a customer, I want to be able to “star” events, so that I can see them easily on the front page and receive notifications about their bid status.
+10. As a customer, I want to be able to “star” events, so that I can see them easily on the front page and receive notifications about their bid status.<br/>
 Persona(s): Alex, Robert
 - Verify that on the event page, there is an option for the customer to “star” the event.